mm-mazhar/Face-Mask-Detection/README.md

 [Face Mask Detection](https://github.com/mazqoty/Face-Mask-Detection) It detects whether person is wearing fask mask or not and mask wearing incorrectly.
 [Dataset](https://www.kaggle.com/code/jiaowoguanren/face-mask-detection-tensorflow-cnn-resmlp/data) taken from KAGGLE.

-Click on the image to see full view
+Click on the image to see full view.

 <table style="width:100%">
   <tr>